Hardcover ISBN: 9781503613959

 About the author

-Paul J. Heald is Richard W. & Marie L. Corman Research Professor at the University of Illinois College of the Law.
-He is the author of five previous books, including three novels.
+Paul J. Heald is the Albert J. Harno & Edward W. Cleary Chair in Law at the University of Illinois College of the Law.
+He is the author of five previous books, including four novels, most recently Raggedyland (2020).

 "Heald has pioneered the use of cleverly gathered evidence to demonstrate copyright law's sometimes perverse effects on important outcomes, such as whether long ago–published books are actually available to consumers today.
 Both entertaining and authoritative, this wonderful book provides a leading expert's guided tour of copyright."

 —Joel Waldfogel, University of Minnesota

 "This should be the most important book on copyright policy in America today.
 Wrapped in a beautifully compelling narrative, the book will quickly become a classic, and hopefully trigger a more classical view of the role of government-backed monopoly in the creation and spread of culture and knowledge."

 "This book is so engaging and sensible.
 This will sound ridiculous, but I can't put it down."